NDSU-Geddes-Lab/cultured-microbe-identification/README.md

 	1. R (4.1.0 and above)
 	2. Rstudio
-	3. Python (3.9 and above)
-	4. Python libraries:
-	        1. pandas (1.3.4)
-	5. R packages:
+	3. R packages:
 		1. dada2 (It is always a good idea to make sure that the dada2 package is already installed and running)
 		2. tidyverse

 ### Download the scripts from GitHub

-Download this repository containing R and Python scripts to do processing in subsequent steps.
+Download this repository containing R scripts to do processing in subsequent steps.

 - Go to the cultured-microbiome-identification repository
 - Click on the **Code**